hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_fusion.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Sentinel Fusion Alert Rule.
-Changing this forces a new Sentinel Fusion Alert Rule to be created.

 * `log_analytics_workspace_id` - (Required) The ID of the Log Analytics Workspace this Sentinel Fusion Alert Rule belongs to.
 Changing this forces a new Sentinel Fusion Alert Rule to be created.

-* `alert_rule_template_guid` - (Required) The GUID of the alert rule template which is used for this Sentinel Fusion Alert Rule.
+* `name` - (Optional) The name which should be used for this Sentinel Fusion Alert Rule.
 Changing this forces a new Sentinel Fusion Alert Rule to be created.
+~> **Note:** This property has been deprecated and will be removed in version 5.0.

+* `alert_rule_template_guid` - (Optional) The GUID of the alert rule template which is used for this Sentinel Fusion Alert Rule.
+Changing this forces a new Sentinel Fusion Alert Rule to be created.
+~> **Note:** This property has been deprecated and will be removed in version 5.0.

 * `enabled` - (Optional) Should this Sentinel Fusion Alert Rule be enabled?
 Defaults to `true`.